 Fifteen queens entered the workroom of RuPaul’s Drag Race this season to compete for the crown.
 But which one will walk away victorious?
-Each week, Billboard will rank each of the remaining queens based on their performances on the show to determine who has the best shot at the crown.
+Every week, Billboard will rank each of the remaining queens based on their performances on the show to determine who has the best shot at the crown.
 Follow Billboard Pride on Twitter and Facebook for updated leaderboards each week.

 11. Ra’Jah O’Hara (last week: 11)

 There’s no denying that Ra’Jah earned her spot last week — her lip sync was pitch-perfect, and her runway look was slick and chic.
 But the queen is still undeniably lacking in the competition, as shown by her lacking performance as Omarosa last week.
 It will take more than a passable performance if Ra’Jah wants to stay on the show.

 Last week put the judges up to a tough task.
 Plastique Tiara’s runway was clean and she did a fine job during the lip sync challenge.
 But the queen did not stick out, and with the level that everyone else is performing at right now, that could prove to be fatal for the queen.

 Shuga Cain was a mixed bag last week; while her performance as Hillary Clinton felt flat and a little unsatisfying, her runway look as the Orange Menace himself was both hysterical and excellent.
 Shuga still could do plenty more to make a better impression in the competition, which we hope she does from here on out.